 We chose to use screw in mounting clips for our deck lights.
 These sturdy clips hide beneath the deck and are great for long term outdoor use.
 We decided to use the deck posts as a measuring tool and placed a clip at every third pole.
 However, you could also measure your deck and use a pencil or chalk to mark the locations where you plan to place your clips.

-After you have completed the installation and are pleased with the way your lights look, you can splice the rope light from the spool, then add a power cord to one end and an end cap to the other.
-For detailed instructions on how to splice rope light, connect a power cord, or use splice cables, take a look at our rope light guide.
+After completing the installation, you can splice the rope light from the spool, then add a power cord to one end and an end cap to the other.
+Visit our rope light guide for detailed instructions on how to cut rope light.

 After your rope light is connected to a power cord and the end cap is in place, go ahead and plug your power cord in to check that it is working properly.